0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/SQL Injection.md

 ## RCE loading extensions (Postgres UDF)

 >[!warning]
->The compiled extension we want to load must define an appropriate Postgres structure (magic block) to ensure that a dynamically library file is not loaded into an incompatible server.
+>The compiled extension we want to load must define an appropriate [PostgreSQL](../Services/PostgreSQL.md) structure (magic block) to ensure that a dynamically library file is not loaded into an incompatible server.
 If the target library doesn’t have this magic block (as is the case with all standard system libraries), then the loading process will fail.

 ```sql
 # Load an external extension